CodingZeal/nextjs-example-confirm-server-action/post.md

 ### Important!

-It's essential to recognize that `useFormStatus` hook must be employed within a child component of the `form` associated with a server action.
+It's essential to recognize that the `useFormStatus` hook must be employed within a child component of the `form` associated with a server action.
 Use of the hook does not work when placed directly in the form component itself.

 ## Are you sure?

 When performing destructive actions, it's common to ask the user to confirm their intent before proceeding (`Are you sure?`).
 This is typically done with a modal dialog, but can also be done with a simple JavaScript `confirm` dialog.

-## Using `confirm` with a server action
+## Using `confirm` with a Server Action

 The following example shows how to use a JavaScript `confirm` dialog with a server action: